-"Sliding genioplasty vs chin implant - which is appropriate?
+"Sliding genioplasty vs chin implant - which is appropriate?"

 I had a chin implant about one and half years ago.
 However, it still looks like I have a huge overbite.
 Would a sliding genioplasty be the answer?
 Can I have the chin implants removed?
 What is the recovery?

 It is also notable that this drastic effect is available because of the ability to alter the contour and appearance in more dimensions than are available with simply adding bulk via the positioning of implants.
 Even though this procedure can be more effective at obtaining the desired facial appearance, it is important to understand the limitations and make sure that it is right for you.
 Certain patients with specific dental issues may be less likely to benefit from this procedure, or it might even be a poor fit.
 Additionally, other medical conditions might make you less likely to benefit, and so your health and surgical history should be reviewed completely with your surgeon.
 Finally, it is usually possible to remove the implants that have been placed previously.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.